I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really good astrologer in 2-3 yrs.

 - Bruhat Jataka

-Jyotish basically comes from our ancient books in Sanskrit (Devbhasha Samskrutam) written by these Rishi-s and Daivajnya-s.
+Jyotish basically comes from our ancient books in Sanskrit (Devbhasha Samskrutam) written by these Rishis and Daivedjnyas.
 Today what we do is merely interpret and apply this wisdom to our charts.
 Do go through these four books in depth.
 You do not have to learn them by rote.
 Never learn anything by rote, instead try to understand, apply it practically see how the combinations work.
 Learn to use these as reference books.
 There are even more reference books but first stick with these four.

 Avoid swamping yourself with books, as with Jyotish, practice is essential, But you should read these two senior Jyotishi/ authors.
 It will help in gaining perspective.
+You should understand how to analyse the texts, ie how to use them as references to build ability to practically apply them to the charts.

 - K.N.
 Rao, emphasis on research and application of the texts useful for developing an analytical mindset.